deephyper/deephyper/README.md

 DeepHyper is a Python package and infrastructure that targets experimental research in DL search methods, scalability, and portability across HPC systems.
-It comprises three modules: benchmarks, a collection of extensible and diverse set of DL hyperparameter search problems; search, a set of search algorithms for DL hyperparameter search; and evaluators, a common interface for evaluating hyperparameter configurations on HPC platforms.
+It comprises three modules: benchmarks, a collection of extensible and diverse DL hyperparameter search problems; search, a set of search algorithms for DL hyperparameter search; and evaluators, a common interface for evaluating hyperparameter configurations on HPC platforms.